bluefrg/jira-grafana-json-datasource/README.md

 Confirm running by visiting: http://localhost:3000

-*Note: I've only tested running this project as a Docker container.
-We run this as an ECS task in our ECS cluster.*
+*Note: I've only tested running this project as a Docker container in an ECS cluster.*

 ### Atlassian credentials
 It's recommended to use API tokens from your [Atlassian API token page](https://id.atlassian.com/manage/api-tokens) for authentication instead of your primary account username and password.

 ### Testing Jira connection
-You can validate the connection to Jira is authentication properly by visiting the `test-jria` endpoint at: http://localhost:3000/test-jira
+You can validate the connection to Jira is authenticating properly by visiting the `test-jria` endpoint at: http://localhost:3000/test-jira

-A successful response will return the current user, a failure will return the HTTP response and detailed error message from Jira.
+A successful authentication will return the current user, a failure will return the HTTP response and detailed error message from Jira.

 ### docker-compose.yml
 The docker-compose is included as an example of how to test Grafana and  the Jira Grafana JSON Datasource integration.
 Not intended for production use.

 ## Setup
 To add this as a data source in Grafana, go to Configuration -> Data Sources and click Add.
 For the Type choose SimpleJson.
-Enter the URL this project's endpoint.
+Enter the root URL for this project (e.g. http://localhost:3000).

 When adding a panel to a dashboard, choose the newly created data source.
 Under the metrics tab, you will see your Jira filters as an option to plot on your panel.